Inventory Management Techniques: Consolidated Shipping

 Example of Consolidated Shipping

-Let’s pretend you have 25 individual orders that need to get shipped to customers all across Michigan.
+Let’s pretend you have a warehouse in Illinois with 25 individual orders that need to get shipped to customers all across Texas.
 In this situation, you could choose to…

-• Option (2) - Consolidate these 25 orders with other LTL shipments and ship everything to a centrally located warehouse in Michigan, and then use local carriers to ship each individual order to the final customer location
+Option (2) - Consolidate these 25 orders and ship everything to a centrally located warehouse in Michigan, and then use local carriers to ship each individual order to the final customer location.

 Benefits of Consolidated Shipping